Retail Customer Service

 Retail Customer Service On The Front Line

-The retail sales associate, commissioned salesperson, or team member on the floor are at the forefront to deliver your customer service.
-For that reason, you can’t just hire anyone and expect them to help you deliver excellent customer service.
+The retail sales associate, the commissioned salesperson, or the team member on the floor is at the forefront of delivering your customer service.
+Therefore, you can’t just hire anyone and expect them to help you deliver excellent customer service.

 You have to hire the right person who is trainable.
 You need someone who, when you explain your philosophy and your high standards of retail customer service, can own it as their own.

 Working as a retail salesperson means they will see the very best and worst customer behaviors.
-They need to be immune from judgement, snarkiness, or condescension towards shoppers.
+They must be immune from judgment, snarkiness, or condescension toward shoppers.
 If they aren’t, don’t hire them.

 Most retail stores have a daily or even hourly sales goal.
-To achieve that, each employee must be able to juggle more than one customer at a time, yet give them enough time to build rapport and trust.
+To achieve that, each employee must be able to juggle more than one customer at a time yet give them enough time to build rapport and trust.
 This balancing act is what separates the top retailers from the rest.
-The best way to achieve this is to have a retail sales training program that gives each employee the guidance on how to implement your customer service non-negotiables.
+The best way to achieve this is to have a retail sales training program that gives each employee guidance on implementing your customer service non-negotiables.

-Don’t think you can expect minimum wage employees to care to implement a plan to create an exceptional experience.
+Don’t expect minimum wage employees to care to implement a plan to create an exceptional experience.
 It takes a lot to deal with the public day in and day out, so you must reward them with higher wages for being the face of your brand.
-Even better is to have some type of bonus structure either for the entire store or every employee, so that when the store is more successful, so are they.
+Even better is to have some type of bonus structure for the entire store or every employee so that when the store is more successful, so are they.

 Take The Sales Personality Quiz